What Is A Redirect — Should You Use Web Redirects?

 B. 302 Redirects

-The 302 redirects are temporary solutions applied when a page or website is temporarily down for website maintenance; applying an HTTP status code of 302 will reroute traffic on a temporary basis.
+The 302 redirects are temporary solutions applied when a page or website is temporarily down for website maintenance; applying an HTTP status code of 302 will reroute traffic temporarily.
 Pages are automatically redirected to HTTP 1.0 while using 302 redirects.
 So, the users will always end up on the original page whenever they try to access the website via any search engine.

 Additionally, as the 302 redirect doesn’t automatically redirect to the new URL HTTP 1.1, it can affect the SEO rankings of the new page.
 Setting up a 302 redirect can be a time-consuming ordeal.
-Hence, you must be very careful and consider all alternatives before you finally decide to set up a 302 redirect on the website.
+Hence, you must be very careful and consider all alternatives before deciding to set up a 302 redirect on the website.

 Difference Redirect